Jade Stone – Characteristics, Varieties, Classification and Cutting

 Jade stone is a mineral used since prehistoric times, due to its hardness, it was appreciated for making weapons and instruments.

-In China, its use was part of the manufacture of figures and religious symbols used in cults of the gods.
+In China, its use was part of the manufacture of igures and religious symbols used in cults to the gods.

-In jewelry, around the XNUMXth century, it was discovered that jade was perfect for composing adornments and accessories.
+In jewellery, around the 17th century, it was discovered that jade was perfect for composing adornments and accessories.

-The term jade originates from the Spanish “piedra de ijada”, which means “stone for side pain”.
+The term jade originates from the Spanish “piedra de ijada”, which means “stone for pain in the side”.

-It received this name when the Spanish, explorers of Central America, saw that the natives used the stone to cure the kidneys.
+It got its name when the Spanish explorers of Central America saw that the natives used the stone to heal their kidneys.

-The Chinese refer to jade as “yu”, which means “heavenly” or “imperial”, and consider it the “stone of the gods”.
+The Chinese refer to jade as “yu”, which means “heavenly” or “imperial”, and have it as “stone of the gods”.

-In China, jade is considered so precious that there is a Chinese saying: “gold is valuable; jade is priceless.”
-They believe it has health and longevity enhancing properties.
+In China, jade is considered so precious that there is a Chinese saying: “gold is valuable; jade is priceless”.
+They believe it has health-boosting and longevity-enhancing properties.

 The Chinese often carve jade into traditional figures that carry even more meaning, such as dragons, which are symbols of power and prosperity.

 In New Zealand, jade also plays an important role.
-It was used for many years in the making of weapons, chisels and hooks.
+It was used for many years in the making of weapons, chisels and fishhooks.

-In 1863, it was discovered in France that the stone known as jade is composed of two kinds of minerals, which were named jadeite and nephrite.
+In 1863, it was discovered in France that the stone known as jade is composed of two species of minerals, which were named jadeite and nephrite.

 Bracelet made with jade stone